influxdata/telegraf/docs/specs/tsd-001-deprecation.md

 deprecation warning to the user starting from version `1.15.0` including the `Notice` you provided.
 The plugin can then be remove in version `1.40.0`.

-Additionally, you should update the plugin's `README.md` stating the plugin is deprecated by adding a `***DEPRECATED***` tag next to the plugin title at the top *and* by adding a small section mentioning since when the plugin is deprecated, when it will be removed and a hint to alternatives like
+Additionally, you should update the plugin's `README.md` adding a paragraph mentioning since when the plugin is deprecated, when it will be removed and a hint to alternatives or replacements.
+The paragraph should look like this

 ```text
 **Deprecated in Telegraf 1.15 and scheduled for removal in v1.40.0**: